J-Moravec/CookingRecipes/_recipes/poppy_seed_cake.md

 type: baking
 ---

 Czech cuisine is one of those that use a lot of poppy seeds in pastries.
 In fact, poppy seed filling is one of three main fillings, the other two are made of quark and from povidla (kind of jam made by boiling very ripe plums).
 And since I love both poppy seeds and quark, obtaining both ingredients was one of my first targets in New Zealand.
-Fortunately, I could buy bag of poppy seeds in imported goods store.
+Fortunately, I could buy a bag of poppy seeds in imported goods store.
 So I could sustain my needs.

-Unfortunately, for poppy seeds filling, you have to first grind the poppy seeds (and then cook it with some milk, sugar, lemon zest and some spices, like vanilla, cinnamon) and for this a special grinder is required (and also a lot of time).
+Unfortunately, for poppy seeds filling, you have to first grind the poppy seeds (and then cook it with some milk, sugar, lemon zest and some spices, like vanilla, cinnamon) and for this, a special grinder is required (and also a lot of time).
 So I had to find a different way to make poppy seed cake.
 I did that by soaking poppy seeds in warm milk for some time, this way they became much softer.
-The resulting recipe happened to be very fast an simple so I am making it even after I obtained by grinder.
+The resulting recipe happened to be very fast an simple so I am making it even after I obtained my grinder.

-I am using standard cup for drinking tea that has ~200 ml.
+I am using a standard cup for drinking tea that has ~200 ml.
 But the recipe is quite permissive if you want to reduce or increase anything.

 ## Poppy seed cake